 2. Tip #2 is to introduce rules gradually and offer plenty of gentle reminders.

-When you notice your child making an effort to be polite to others, give them a little positive feedback by saying, “I liked the way you said thank you when grandma gave you that new toy.”
+When you notice your child making an effort to be polite to others, give them a little positive feedback.
+Say things like , “I liked the way you said thank you when grandma gave you that new toy.”
 This type of honest praise will encourage your little one to continue with their polite ways.

 The one thing that gets on my nerves the most is the high-pitched squeals of a child.
 Mostly because I get migraines very easily from it.
 It’s tempting to give in to your whining preschooler’s demands just to silence him, but caving in will only perpetuate the behavior.